giovastabile/dtcc/docs/usage_viewer.rst

 apperance which includes things like (background color and clipping planes etc).
 Individual GUI components are also created for each Mesh and Point Cloud that is added to the scene.
-To close the viewer click the regular closing symbol in the upper left corner of the window or press ESC.
+To close the viewer click the regular closing symbol in the upper left corner of the window or press the ESC key.